M4he/Linux/JACK/PulseAudio through JACK EQ/README.md

 - close the settings window

 ### Setting up the Patchbay
+The following is a onetime procedure that sets up all the necessary connections for JACK.
+Once saved, they will be automatically loaded by QJackCtl on each start.
 - prepare PulseAudio JACK output to make its plugs visible to JACK
     - in terminal execute `pacmd suspend true`
     - open up QJackCtl and click start, wait for JACK to be started